LanguageTechnologyLab/DSL-TL/README.md

 `README.md` 								                - This file.
 Brief description of the DSL-TL data.

-`../example_annotation_guidelines/..`  							- Example annotation prompts used on Amazon Mechanical Turk for annotation.
+`../example_annotation_guidelines/..`  							- Example annotation prompts used on Amazon Mechanical Turk.

 <h2>Format</h2>